 Some of the issues you need to work out with the lawyer are:

 - Who will gather what information?

 - Who will prepare the information for the court?

 - Who will draft documents for the court?

 - Who will appear at court proceedings and settlement conferences?

 - Who will negotiate with the other side?

-What if I need additional services from the attorney at a later date?
+What if I need additional services from the lawyer at a later date?

-New issues often arise within a case and you may find you need more assistance from the attorney than originally expected.
-You may always go back to the attorney and ask for more help.
-Your attorney will already be familiar with you and your case because of his or her prior involvement.
-Just make sure that you and your attorney clearly define what additional tasks the attorney is being hired to complete, and then sign a new contract.
+New issues often come up within a case and you may need more assistance from the lawyer than you thought at first.
+You can always go back to the lawyer and ask for more help.
+Your lawyer will already be familiar with you and your case because of his or her work with you before.
+Just make sure that you and your lawyer clearly define what new tasks the lawyer is being hired to complete, and then sign a new contract.